Geocodio/docs/source/index.html.md

 api_key | Your Geocodio API key

 <aside>
-<strong>Note:</strong> Even if the fields are supplied separately, Geocodio might in rare circumstances try to parse e.g. the street as part of the city if more relevant results can be found.
+<strong>Note:</strong> Even if the fields are supplied separately, Geocodio might in rare circumstances try to parse the street, for example, as part of the city if more relevant results can be found.
 </aside>

 ## Batch geocoding